univention/univention-corporate-server/doc/release-notes/index.rst

 * Update to Samba version 4.18.3

-* The portal can now display announcements that you can use to for example inform users about upcoming maintenance windows.
+* The portal can now display announcements, which you can use to notify users of upcoming maintenance windows, for example.

-* The |UCSUMC| server and web server haven been merged into a single executable.
+* The |UCSUMC| server and web server have been merged into a single executable.
   The implementation now uses :program:`Tornado` instead of the UCS specific Python Notifier implementation.